 "Then he wanted to die?"

-Walter Sande played Ralph Hayden.
-He was the one who hired Mario to kill Lucas.
+Ralph Hayden, the one who hired Mario to kill Lucas.

 How would you interpret the ending to this episode?